 Step 4: Final Walkthrough and Cleanup

-We walk through the completed installation with you, confirm that every panel operates correctly, and leave your home exactly as we found it — no debris, no dust, no damage to surrounding surfaces.
+We treat your home with total respect.
+We walk through the completed installation with you, confirm that every sash and lock operates flawlessly, and leave your home spotless.
+We haul away all old debris and dust, ensuring no damage to your surrounding surfaces.

 Bay and Bow Window Installation FAQ